 - Look for teens or childcare professionals to be in charge of the children so parents can mingle.

-- If you and your partner are already parents, consider having your child give the bride away and at the reception be formally introduced as a couple and family to include everyone on this big day.
+- If you and your partner are already parents, consider having your child give the bride away.

 - Assign children jobs based on their personality and strengths.
-Some ideas perfect for younger guests are ushering, handing out programs, passing out bubbles or petals, and manning the guest book.
+Perfect jobs for younger guests are ushering, handing out programs, passing out bubbles or petals, and manning the guest book.

-- For flower girls or ring bearers, consider the recommended ages (according to traditions) are between the ages of 3 and 7 to prevent any major meltdowns.
+- For flower girls or ring bearers, the recommended ages are between the ages of 3 and 7

-Whether you decide to include children or not on your big day, a few simple gestures can make it a perfect combination.
-WIth a little foresight, planning, and basic wedding etiquette your day can go off without a hitch and keep ALL your guests happy as you ring in your nuptials.
-What are your feelings about children being included in wedding celebrations?
+Whether you decide to include children on your big day, a few simple gestures can make it a perfect combination.
+With a little planning and basic wedding etiquette, your day can go off without a hitch.